MDS-2024-Labs/project-step-1-aamna-amer/README.md

 **caloric_intake():** Calculate client's new caloric intake based on goals and maintenance calories.
 This will call caloric_change() first to avoid redundancy.
 Formula used is new caloric intake = maintenance calories - caloric change

 ## Sub Package 2
 ### Module 1 - Macros

-Contains the class Macros, which calculates macronutrient requirements and creates personalized nutrition plans based on user-defined goals.
+Contains the class Macros, which calculates macronutrient requirements and creates personalized nutrition plans based on user goals.

 It's methods include: